Dandelions: Essential for Honey Bee Pollinators

 The Buzz on Dandelions: Bee Support...

-So many people ask... are dandelions good for honey bees?
+So many people ask... are dandelions good for Honey bees?

 Do they play an important role?

-Many people view dandelion as pesky weeds that spoil a perfectly manicured lawn.
-Dandelions are a flowering plant that is important for 🐝 honey bees, mason bees and also native bees.
+Many people view dandelion weeds as pesky weeds that spoil a perfectly manicured lawn and often turn to herbicides to remove them.
+However, dandelions are a flowering plant that is important for 🐝 Honey bees, mason bees, solitary bees, and native bees.
+They provide a critical habitat and edible resources for these pollinators.
 Native to North America, the plant species is a great food supply.

 Dandelions also provide bees with a place to collect pollen.
 Bees use pollen to feed their larvae and maintain the health of their colonies.
 Dandelions offer a readily available and easily accessible source of pollen for bees to gather on their hind legs.